code-with-amitk/Code-examples/System-Design/Concepts/Terms/Transaction/README.md

 Application ---data pkt----> |DB Manager|   | DB |
                                             |----|
 ```
+> Not writing every single packet, But group of Reads/Writes together as logical unit.
 - Application sends data packet to DbMgr.
-DB Manager will not write every packet to database but it groups several reads and writes together into a logical unit.
+DB Manager will not write every packet to database but it groups several reads/writes together into a logical unit.
 This logical Unit is called TRANSACTION.
 - Note: Every application does not need transaction.
 - All the reads and writes in a transaction are executed as one operation(either the entire transaction succeeds or it fails).
 If it fails, the application can safely retry.
 - **Why Transaction is needed?**